 In-depth knowledge of bioinformatics methods, applications programming, web development and data structures.

 Thorough knowledge of bioinformatics programming design, modification and implementation.

 Advanced understanding of relational databases, web interfaces and operating systems.

 Advanced project management skills.
 Ability to assess a broad spectrum of technical and resource needs and demands and establish priorities, delegate, and manage sub-projects simultaneously.

 In-depth knowledge of modern biology and applicable field of research.

-Strong interpersonal skills in order to work with both technical and non-technical personnel at various levels in the organization.
+Strong interpersonal skills in order to work with both technical and non-technical personnel at all levels in the organization, including senior project leadership.

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.